boonier/storm-daniels/README.md

 ### TIPS
 Use the mouse or trackpad (and L/R click) to look around...scroll works as well.

 This will play sounds without warning from the beginning!
-Use headphones in office environs.
+Use headphones in office environments.